raspberrypilearning/micromine-bitcraft/worksheet.md

 1. Test your program.
 The letter `A` should appear on the micro:bit LEDs when the button is pressed.

 ## Connect it to your Raspberry Pi

-Next you will use jumper cables and crocodile clips to connect your micro:bit to a Raspberry Pi: you will connect two of the GPIO pins on the Raspberry Pi to the `0` and `1` pins on the micro:bit.
+Next, you will use jumper cables and crocodile clips to connect your micro:bit to a Raspberry Pi: you will connect two of the GPIO pins on the Raspberry Pi to the `0` and `1` pins on the micro:bit.

 1. Connect one female-to-male jumper wire to the GPIO 17 pin on the Raspberry Pi
 1. Clip the crocodile clip to the male end of the jumper wire